For information on exhibition and sponsorship opportunities at the convention, contact Sharon Cordesse at firstname.lastname@example.org

 Paris recently spent 2 years leading Meebo Inc.‘s mobile strategy; Meebo is one of the world’s fastest growing consumer internet companies and is based in Mountain View, CA. Paris is currently working on his next book, this time with O’Reilly (Learning Cocoa with Objective-C Third Edition), whilst working towards the completion of his PhD in Human-Computer Interaction.

 Jon Manning is the co-founder of Secret Lab, an independent game development studio based in Hobart, Tasmania, Australia.
 He’s worked on apps of all sorts, ranging from iPad games for children to instant messaging clients.
-He’s a Core Animation demigod, and frequently finds himself gesticulating wildly in front of classes full of eager-to-learn iOS developers.
-Jon is the world’s biggest Horse_ebooks fan (https://twitter.com/ Horse_ebooks), and can be found on Twitter as @desplesda.
+Jon is a mobile development guru, and frequently finds himself gesticulating wildly in front of classes full of eager-to-learn developers.
+He’s written lots of books for O’Reilly Media (and previously Wiley), and recently released Swift Development with Cocoa.
+He’s currently working on books on Android design, game development with Unity, and the Apple Watch.

 Comments on this page are now closed.